Sigterm-no/flowdht/README.md

 ### Initialising the Cluster

 The "Cluster" represents your network of nodes.
-The first thing you should do in any application that uses Wendy is initialise the cluster.
+The first thing you should do in any application that uses FlowDHT is initialise the cluster.

-First, you need to create the local Node&mdash;because Wendy is a peer-to-peer algorithm, there's no such thing as a server or client; instead, everything is a "Node", and only Nodes can connect to the Cluster.
+First, you need to create the local Node&mdash;because FlowDHT is a peer-to-peer algorithm, there's no such thing as a server or client; instead, everything is a "Node", and only Nodes can connect to the Cluster.

 ```go
 hostname, err := os.Hostname()